 Registration – when a device is trying to register

 Open Url – a link is received by the device

 The messages that you can send between devices will be displayed as toast on recipient’s end.
 The message can have files attached to it, be protected by password and have a specific time to live (TTL in sec).
 The message can be sent to a group or a single device.
 This messages can be used to trigger Tasker AutoRemote condition profiles.

 This notification will be displayed as a message in the status bar.
-These are more robust, as you can configure every aspect of the regular notification like: title, text, url etc. You can also send files and decide how the message would behave when interacting with it.
-Another useful feature are actions that can be executed when notification is received or interacted with.
+These are more robust, as you can configure every aspect of the regular notification like title, text, URL etc. You can also send files and decide how the message would behave when interacting with it.
+Another useful feature is actions that can be executed when notification is received or interacted with.
 These can be used to provide the instant feedback or activate additional Tasker profiles on the receiving device.

 This action allows you to get the information about the device that it is triggered on.
-The information is available via local variable and consists of name of the device, url, key, information about services.
+The information is available via local variable and consists of the name of the device, URL, key, information about services.